kasefuchs/homelab/docs/pages/en/deploy/prerequisites.md

 This project is only intended to work with [Debian 12](https://www.debian.org/releases/stable/releasenotes.ru.html), but it can also work with other distributions that use Debian as a base, such as [Ubuntu Server](https://ubuntu.com/download/server).

-### :material-access-point-network: Network Requirements

-The [Tailscale](https://tailscale.com) is used for communication between nodes, since all members of the network must be able to communicate with each other, so nodes must have access to the TUN/TAP interface.
-In addition, the nodes must have access to a TUN/TAP interface.
-In addition, nodes must be accessible to the controller node via SSH.